apache/nuttx/configs/samv71-xult/README.txt

 The BASIC nsh configuration is fully function (as described below under "Configurations").
-There is also a graphics configuration (mxtxplnd), a a configuration for network testing (netnsh), and a graphics demo (nxwm).
+There is also a graphics configuration (mxtxplnd), a a configuration for network testing (netnsh), a graphics demo (nxwm), and a sample protected mode build (knsh).
 There are still open issues that need to be resolved.
 General problems are listed below.
 But see the STATUS section associated with each configuration for additional issues specific to a particular configuration.

   1. HSCMI.
 CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers only because I have not yet had a chance to verify this.
 The